hirokiden/robo-advisor/README.md

 ###########################################################################################################################################
 10) Printing the Desired Results

 a) We're almost there!
 We can now print out the variables that we have selected from the dictionary earlier on.
-Ensure that you pass the float(variables) through the previouly defined currency formatter UDF from section 5 (in this case {usd_format(float(variable))} ).
+Ensure that you pass the float(variables) through the previously defined currency formatter UDF from section 5 (in this case {usd_format(float(variable))} ).
 With this, you should be able to print out all the desired variables in correct format.

 I've also included a sample % change formula to a variable to document the % change calculations between opening and closing stock prices: